Nobbettt/habitHets/README.md

 ## Tests

 The tests are applied to test the different Classes fully (except for getters and setters).
-By testing scenarios and outcomes the tests has full coverage on all implemente logic.
+By testing scenarios and outcomes the tests has full coverage on all implemented logic.

 ## Built With